nadrino/kotor-walkthrough/kotor/walkthrough/064_Manaan.md

     - You're wearing a Sith uniform.
 Are you with the Sith?
     - Don't you think the Sith might take exception to that?
     - Yes, I can see how it would be very stressful.
-    - …
-    - I need to meet with Ithorak Guldar.
-Can you set it up?
-    - [Persuade] I represent an anonymous buyer from Coruscant.
-(MEDIUM)
 - Queedle
     - I just want to ask a few questions.
     - I want to ask about you and racing.